severalnines/docs/components.rst

 	* The node to backup.
 	* The databases that should be included.

+By default, the backups will be stored on the controller node.
+If you wish to store the backup on the data node, you can set the flag ``--on-node``.

 ..
 Note:: If you are using Percona Xtrabackup, an incremental backup requires that there is already a full backup made of the same databases (all or individually specified).
 Otherwise, the incremental backup will be upgraded to a full backup.

 **Usage**